STollenaar/cmstate-injector-operator/README.md

 # cm-injector-operator

-A simple ConfigMap injector for tracking AWS IAM role usages with Vault
+A simple ConfigMap injector for tracking various templates

 ## Description

 This Operator will create ConfigMaps of a given template when a pod is created that has certain annotations.
-This is so Vault can correctlty inject the right AWS IAM credentials
+This can be used for example with Vault such that the Vault agent injects the right AWS credentials

 ## Getting Started